Mariokings/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #!/bin/bash
-switches the current user to the user betty
+"sudo betty" switches the current user to the user betty